Even if you do not use the internet frequently you have probably seen the icon below.

 Web based RSS readers have the advantage that you can read all your subscriptions on any computer with internet access, also in internet cafés.

-I used to use Google Reader but unfortunately on 1 July 2013 Google removed this handy tool from the Internet.
+I used to use Google Reader but unfortunately stopped its development.

 I went for Netvibes